Meiryo7743/zenn/articles/delete-files-with-sdelete-from-a-context-menu.md

   "The files are going to be deleted."

 $no = New-Object System.Management.Automation.Host.ChoiceDescription "&No", `
-  "Prevent the execution of deleting file."
+  "Prevent the execution of deleting files."

 $options = [System.Management.Automation.Host.ChoiceDescription[]]($yes, $no)